-In December our two oldest children Isaac and Alexis were in the Berkner Symphonic I band.
-That group performed an hour-long concert at the Midwest Band and Orchestra Convention in Chicago.
+Our two oldest children Isaac and Alexis were in the Berkner Symphonic Band 1, the top performing wind ensemble at the school.
+In December the Symphonic Band 1 group performed an hour-long concert at the Midwest Band and Orchestra Convention in Chicago.
 Melissa, Olivia, and I traveled to Chicago to watch their performance.
 The band was amazing!
 Also, Chicago is a great city, but December is very cold there!

 In 2019 I began to wonder if a job in a different company would allow me to progress and learn more.
 I have only worked at one place for my whole tech career so far.
 I know people with a similar timeline in tech that have switched jobs and moved up to senior engineer level with higher pay.
 That title that doesn’t exist at the company where I work.
 I start to talk to a few companies and go on some interviews.
 None of the interviews worked out with an offer for various reasons, but I learned something from each experience.
 The last interview I experienced would have had an offer, but they wanted me to start ASAP.
 My current team was already about to lose a full-time engineer, and I was one of two full-time engineers on our new native app project.
 I didn’t want to leave the team in a difficult position by immediately leaving.